hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_parse.md

 "Who does not know the past cannot understand the present and cannot shape the future." ‚Äî Helmut Kohl 1995

 [19:16:04](#wSrMNWshIObW4TutBN9fV2XLf3L3_XalFvWqElLRC-Y) <GiuseppeChillemi (GiuseppeChillemi)>:
 > <@gurzgri-56c25b3ae610378809c19713:gitter.im> GiuseppeChillemi (GiuseppeChillemi) At this point, I really start to feel helpless.
 Hardly can't think of other words and ways to explain the obvious to you.
 But, here's yet another try: A rule `ahead something` differs from a rule `something` by succeeding if fed with the right some-thing at the current position but without advancing input beyond that thing.
-It is nothing but a "look-ahead rule", a "look what's coming now and succeed if it meets expectation"-rule instead of the usual "process what's coming now if it meets expectation AND move input position beyond it if so". Ì†ΩÌπè
+It is nothing but a "look-ahead rule", a "look what's coming now and succeed if it meets expectation"-rule instead of the usual "process what's coming now if it meets expectation AND move input position beyond it if so". üôè
 >
 > ```
 > meal: word! eat: [meal]